The answer is: You should not refuse to submit to DWI chemical testing if you have a prior DWI within the past ten years. No exceptions! Ever!

-If you have a prior DWI within the past 10 years and you are arrested for a second time, you should submit to a breath, blood or urine sample once you reach the police station.
-The reason you should submit to testing is this:
+If you have a prior DWI within the past 10 years and you are arrested for a second time, you should always submit to a breath, blood or urine sample once you reach the police station.
+The reason you should always submit to testing if you have a prior Minnesota DWI is this:

-A refusal, however, makes the State’s case easier to prove as all they just have to show is you have a prior DWI and you failed to take the test.
-The bottom line is: If you have priors you should take the test because you have nothing to gain by refusing.
+The bottom line is: If you have priors you should take the Minnesota DWI chemical test because you have nothing to gain by refusing.

 Contact Minneapolis DWI Lawyer F. T. Sessoms:

 If you or a loved one have been arrested for a Minnesota DWI, feel free to contact Minneapolis DWI Lawyer, F. T. Sessoms at (612) 344-1505 for answers to all of your Minnesota DWI questions.